Wizardtastic/Craftia/README.md

 - What is Craftia?
 Craftia is a large scale "add it all" game that I've been working on for a while.
 I'm taking inspiration from mainly Minecraft, with the goal being to make a better version of my favorite things and mods, along with whatever is wanted by the community (within reason).

-- What game engine is Stellaria built in?
+- What game engine is Craftia built in?
 My own custom engine built in rust!
 The goal from the start has been to be as efficient as possible with performance, though still retaining some nice features.